-The Court of Arbitration for Sport (CAS) in Lausanne, Switzerland is colloquially referred to as a supreme court for sports disputes and evidence of its influence is found throughout the sporting world.
-Since its establishment in 1984 it has registered approximately 4,800 arbitration proceedings.
+The Court of Arbitration for Sport (CAS) in Lausanne, Switzerland, is colloquially referred to as a Supreme Court for sports disputes and evidence of its influence is found throughout the sporting world.
+Since its establishment in 1984 it has registered in excess of 5,000 arbitration proceedings.

-In this chapter we will seek to give an insight into what makes international sports arbitration unique, paying particular attention to the CAS system, the key elements of which we will also outline.
+In this article we will seek to give an insight into what makes international sports arbitration unique, paying particular attention to the CAS system, the key elements of which we will also outline.

-While sports arbitration shares many characteristics with commercial or investment arbitration, and although many sports arbitrators also sit in standard commercial and investment cases, it also has many interesting features that distinguish it from non-sports related arbitration.
+Whilst sports arbitration shares many characteristics with commercial or investment arbitration, and although many sports arbitrators also sit in standard commercial and investment cases, it also has many interesting features that distinguish it from nonsports-related arbitration.